kjs452/KennysOpenDSKY/README.md

 runs as `ncurses` text-based simulator of the arduino software.
 This will be referred to as the **curses simulator**.

-The **curses simulator** allows for testing and deugging the complete software without having to upload to the Arduino nano.
+The **curses simulator** allows for testing and debugging the complete software without having to upload to the Arduino nano.

 ![alt text](images/v16n36.jpg "")